Michelson–Morley experiment: Observer resting in the aether

+The derivation above shows that the presence of an aether wind would produce a difference in optical path lengths between the two arms of the interferometer.
+This path difference depends on the orientation of the interferometer relative to the aether wind.
+Specifically, the derivation assumes that the longitudinal arm is aligned parallel to the presumed direction of the aether wind.
+If instead the longitudinal arm is oriented perpendicular to the aether wind, the resulting path difference would have the opposite sign.

+The magnitude of the path difference can vary continuously and may represent any fraction of the wavelength, depending on both the angle between the apparatus and the aether wind and the wind's speed.

+To detect the existence of the aether, Michelson and Morley aimed to observe a "fringe shift" in the interference pattern.
+The underlying principle is straightforward: when the interferometer is rotated by 90°, the roles of the two arms are exchanged, altering the path difference due to the aether wind.
+The fringe shift is determined by calculating the difference in path differences between the two orientations, and then dividing that value by the wavelength.

 Note the difference between $\Delta \lambda$, which is some number of wavelengths, and $\lambda$ which is a single wavelength.
 As can be seen by this relation, fringe shift n is a unitless quantity.

 Since L ≈ 11 meters and λ ≈ 500 nanometers, the expected fringe shift was n ≈ 0.44.
 The negative result led Michelson to the conclusion that there is no measurable aether drift.
-However, he never accepted this on a personal level, and the negative result haunted him for the rest of his life (Source; The Mechanical Universe, episode 41).
+However, he never accepted this on a personal level, and the negative result haunted him for the rest of his life.

 Observer comoving with the interferometer

 If the same situation is described from the view of an observer co-moving with the interferometer, then the effect of aether wind is similar to the effect experienced by a swimmer, who tries to move with velocity $c$ against a river flowing with velocity $v$.

 In the longitudinal direction the swimmer first moves upstream, so his velocity is diminished due to the river flow to $c-v$.
 On his way back moving downstream, his velocity is increased to $c+v$.
 This gives the beam travel times $T_1$ and $T_2$ as mentioned above.

 In the transverse direction, the swimmer has to compensate for the river flow by moving at a certain angle against the flow direction, in order to sustain his exact transverse direction of motion and to reach the other side of the river at the correct location.
 This diminishes his speed to $\sqrt{c^2-v^2}$, and gives the beam travel time $T_3$ as mentioned above.